How Can I Win My San José Accident Case?

 Consult with an attorney

 The first thing you should do, after calling 911 and seeking medical attention, is consult with a good attorney for your accident case.
 The truth is that hiring an attorney is the only way to know you are obtaining the maximum for your accident case.
 But, did you know that besides hiring the right attorney, you actually play an important part in the results of your accident case?

 Here are some things you can do to try and help your own accident case:

 Stay away from social media

-It's best to stay away from Facebook, Whatsapp, TikTok, Tumblr and Youtube.
+It's best to stay away from Facebook, Whatsapp, TikTok, Tumblr, and Youtube.
 This means don't post anything on social media while your accident case is pending.
+You may wonder: